freenas/freenas-docs/userguide/system.rst

 * **TrueNAS-9.3-STABLE:** this is the maintenance-only mode for an older version of %brand%.
-Unless an iX support engineer indicates otherwise, it is recommended to upgrade to "TrueNAS-9.10-STABLE", by selecting that train, to ensure that the system receives bug fixes and new features.
+Unless an iX support engineer indicates otherwise, it is recommended to upgrade to *TrueNAS-9.10-STABLE*, by selecting that train, to ensure that the system receives bug fixes and new features.
 #endif truenas

-The "Verify Install" button will go through the operating system files in the current installation, looking for any inconsistencies.
-When finished, a pop-up menu will list any files with checksum mismatches or permission errors.
+The :guilabel:`Verify Install` button goes through the operating system files in the current installation, looking for any inconsistencies.
+When finished, a pop-up menu lists any files with checksum mismatches or permission errors.

 #ifdef freenas
-To see if any updates are available, make sure the desired train is selected and click the "Check Now" button.
-If there are any updates available, they will be listed.
+To see if any updates are available, make sure the desired train is selected and click the :guilabel:`Check Now` button.
+Any available updates are listed.
 In the example shown in :numref:`Figure %s <review_updates_fig>`, the numbers which begin with a *#* represent the bug report number from
 `bugs.freenas.org <https://bugs.freenas.org>`__.
 Numbers which do not begin with a *#* represent a git commit.
-Click the "ChangeLog" hyperlink to open the log of changes in your web browser.
-Click the "ReleaseNotes" hyperlink to open the Release Notes in your web browser.
+Click the :guilabel:`ChangeLog` hyperlink to open the log of changes in a web browser.
+Click the :guilabel:`ReleaseNotes` hyperlink to open the Release Notes in the browser.

 .. _review_updates_fig: